VOsetrov/Ark_UARTControl/README.md

 ## Key Features

--Remote control of the boat using an Android app -Servo motor for precise steering
+- Remote control of the boat using an Android app
+- Servo motor for precise steering
--Water pump for propulsion
+- Water pump for propulsion
--Bluetooth communication for wireless control
+- Bluetooth communication for wireless control
--Arduino Nano for microcontroller capabilities
+- Arduino Nano for microcontroller capabilities

 ## Hardware Components

--Arduino Nano microcontroller board
+- Arduino Nano microcontroller board
--SG90 servo motor for steering
+- SG90 servo motor for steering
--5V water pump
+- 5V water pump
--Relay to control the water pump
+- Relay to control the water pump
--NPN bipolar transistor 2N2219
+- NPN bipolar transistor 2N2219
--HM-10 Bluetooth module for communication with the mobile app -2x Lithium-ion batteries for power supply
+- HM-10 Bluetooth module for communication with the mobile app
+- 2x Lithium-ion batteries for power supply
--7805 voltage regulator to provide stable 5V power
+- 7805 voltage regulator to provide stable 5V power

 ## Project Setup: